siva-viknesh/Inverse-BC-PINN-Framework/README.md

 ## INVERSE BC-PINN##
-Utilizing Physics-informed neural networks (PINN) to compute 3D blood flow velocity fields from pressure data sampled along the centerline of a stenosed coronary artery with iFR measurements. <br />
+Utilizing Physics-informed neural networks (PINN) to compute 3D blood flow velocity fields from pressure data sampled along the centerline of a stenosed coronary artery with iFR measurements. <br /> <br />
 The codes used for the paper: <br />
 Machine Learning Enhanced Hemodynamics: Constructing 3D Blood Flow Fields of Stenosed Coronary Arteries from Pressure Measurements, Siva Viknesh, Etahn Shoemaker, and Amirhossein Arzani, Journal of Biomechanical Engineering, 2024